wg-easy/wg-easy/README.md

 Optionally, set a Web UI password by uncommenting `PASSWORD=foobar123` and change the password.

+> By default, any WireGuard client will have access to the Web UI, unless you set a password.

 ### 3. Run WireGuard

 Finally, run WireGuard.
 It will automatically start after a reboot.